rcarver/config/README.md

     $ config-create-pattern nginx/service
     $ vim patterns/nginx/service.rb
     class Nginx::Service < Config::Pattern

-      it "Installs nginx and creates a service to run it"

       desc "The name of the service to run" key :service_name, "nginx"